oprudkyi/js-error-alert/README.md

 - forgot to check browser's console log for errors ?
 - got complaints from users 'I click but nothing happens' ?
-- ever teached end-users how to look at browser's console ?
+- ever taught end-users how to look at browser's console ?

-This is very simple solution.
+There is small and simple library to avoid or at least reduce possibility of such problems, specially in case if code isn't covered by tests.

-JS/jQuery error alerter catches JS/jQuery errors and exception and provides simple way to show them.
+JS/jQuery error alerter catches JS/jQuery errors and exceptions and provides simple way to show them.

-Simple errors are catched via window.onerror handler.
+Simple errors are caught via window.onerror handler.

-Errors from jQuery (ajax, onclick etc) are hidden from window.onerror, so jQuery is patched in way to call error handler.
+Errors inside jQuery callbacks (ajax, onclick etc) are hidden from window.onerror(), so jQuery is patched in way to call error handler.

 jQuery hooks are based on code found at :